 - (2) Duty Uniform: Duty uniform for military personnel is in accordance with Army Regulation 670-1, Wear and Appearance of Army Uniforms and Insignia, and the FVS Desert Standards Handbook, but generally the standard is the Army Combat Uniform (ACU).
 Civilian personnel will wear appropriate attire commensurate with creating a professional work environment and in accordance with OPM and CIG standards.
 Additionally, Inspector General Distinctive Insignia will be worn on the Army Service Uniform for Officers and Enlisted personnel in accordance with Army Regulation 20-1 and Army Regulation 670-1.
 Enlisted personnel will wear their Regimental Crest and Military Occupancy Skill (MOS) insignia. - b.
 Leave and Passes and the 59-Minute Rule. - (1) Leave: Leaves will be processed in accordance with Army Regulation 600-8-10, Leave and Passes.
-Military personnel will submit a DA Form 31, Request and Authority for Leave, through the NCOIC to the CIG or Deputy for supervisor approving authority and then to the STB's HHC commander for approval no fewer than 14 days before leave starts.
+Military personnel will submit absence requests per the unit IPPS-A SOP.
 Civilians will submit leave requests through ATAAPS for approval by the CIG or Deputy no fewer than five days prior to leave.
 The CIG and Deputy may grant exceptions on a case-by-case basis and will recommend military leave extensions to the company commander before the end of the currently approved leave. - (2) Passes and the 59-Minute Rule: Regular and Special passes will be in accordance with Army Regulation 600-8-10 and processed the same as leaves.
-Civilians may receive a 59-Minute early release in accordance with OPM standards at the discretion of the command leadership, CIG, and Deputy; however, the 59-Minute Rule will not be abused or misused. - (3) Sick Call and Sick Leave: Military personnel will call in before the duty day and then report for sick call as per FVS and 66th STB policy.
+Civilians may receive a 59-Minute early release in accordance with OPM standards at the discretion of the command leadership, CIG, and Deputy; however, the 59-Minute Rule will not be abused or misused. - (3) Sick Call and Sick Leave: Military personnel will call in before the duty day and then report for sick call as per FVS and 66th HHBN policy.
 If military personnel receive quarters, then they will call to give a status and provide documentation for any quarters upon return to duty.
 Civilian personnel will call in before their scheduled work day or as soon as possible if there is a special circumstance.
 Upon return to duty, Civilian personnel will fill submit leave requests through ATAAPS prior to the end of the pay period.
 Civilian personnel may be required to present supporting documentation at the discretion of management but are required to provide documentation after the third day in accordance with OPM standards. - c.
 Battle Rhythm: The IG staff section battle rhythm is implemented and executed in order to synchronize all four IG functions and administrative support actions and requirements.
 IGs are required to schedule customer service and support requirements around the mandated battle rhythm functions.
 However, flexibility will be maintained in order to be responsive to the CG, Deputy Commander, Chief of Staff, and Commanders.
 The current IG staff section battle rhythm is: - (1) Calendar Review: Calendar reviews will be conducted every Monday at 0900.
 The Deputy runs the meeting and establishes an agenda.
 Primary areas of emphasis are calendar review and update; CIG, Deputy, and NCOIC meetings and appointments; travel itineraries; and tasking review and updates.